 Wage Garnishments – The employer must collect and send a percentage of each paycheck to the levying agency once a garnishment is filed.

 IRS Harassment – IRS agents must comply with procedural safeguards provided by law.

 Personal Liability – Corporate officers or owners may be held personally liable for unpaid payroll taxes.

 Help is Available

 Taxpayers have rights in dealing with the IRS and State Agencies.
 The following are some of the best programs for reducing or managing back taxes:

 Offer in Compromise – IRS programs allow qualified taxpayers to settle tax debts for a fraction of the balance.

-Release of Liens – Under certain circumstances, tax liens can be release or subordinated.
+Release of Liens – Under certain circumstances, tax liens can be released or subordinated.

-Tax Bankruptcy – Certain taxes may be forgiven in bankruptcy, provided certain conditions are met.
+Tax Bankruptcy – Certain taxes may be forgiven in bankruptcy, provided conditions are met.

 Payment Plans – The IRS may allow you to repay your tax debt over time.